 - Awesome, but Impractical: In Season 2 when designing a clubhouse for the Evergreen Brick Works, Paul had a pretty cool idea for a complex series of chains and gears made from bicycle parts that would pull the doors open when a shaft in the clubhouse was rotated.
 It not only took him almost three full weeks of work to try and get it working due to multiple failures and setbacks, but when the clubhouse was finally moved to the site, it was discovered that the mechanism bumped a low-hanging ceiling pipe and it had to be scrapped.

-- Badass Crew: With five grand and one month, they are to complete a project that would normally take months and have a budget in the six-figure range.
-And so far, though not always as nice as the client likes, they have always succeeded.
+- Badass Crew: With five grand and month, they had to complete a project that would normally take months and have a budget in the six-figure range.
+And though it doesn't always turn out as nice as the client likes, they have always succeeded.

 - The Blacksmith: Tommy of Season 2 was actually a classically trained blacksmith.

 - Breakout Character: In the first season, Gordie was one of two freecyclers recruited for a team of seven.
-He's since become The Lancer to Geoff and is the only recurring cast member besides him to show up in all three seasons.
+He became The Lancer to Geoff and is the only recurring cast member besides him to show up in all three seasons.